The World's Most Evidence-Based Physical Education & Physical Activity Programs!

 There are so many benefits of going outside, including better vitamin D levels, lower blood sugar, and boosting your overall happiness.
 Time spent outdoors can relieve stress and anxiety and bolster social interactions.
 Talk to your school about whether it would be feasible or not to implement an outdoor adventure curriculum that includes non-gym-related activities, like fishing and archery.

-Here’s the sad reality: many of your students probably don’t have access to fresh fruits and vegetables.
+Here's the sad reality: many of your students probably don't have access to fresh fruits and vegetables.
 They may have busy parents or live in a food desert and have to rely on fast food and frozen meals to fill their bellies.
 Though you may not be able to change their home environment now, consider talking to administrators about starting a school garden.
-Earth Easy explains that, like being outside, gardening can help moderate mood.
-It’s also a great way to show children where food actually comes from.
+Like being outside, gardening can help moderate mood.
+It's also a great way to show children where food actually comes from.
 Plus, you can send veggies home with those who need them most.

 We always tell students you should exercise, eat right, get enough sleep, stay away from drugs and alcohol.
 We show the benefits of a healthy lifestyle but we should also share the consequences when we don't.
 Students should be aware of and see examples of what happens when we don't take care of our bodies so they can make an informed decision as to living a healthy life.